 Modifying Your Connecticut Domestic Violence Protective / Restraining Order

-As the best lawyers know, at this first court hearing, it’s likely the Connecticut Superior Court will issue some form of a criminal protective order against you while your Connecticut domestic violence arrest is pending.
-The short turnaround time for your court date does not give you much time to hire a criminal attorney who can assist you at your first Connecticut domestic violence court date.
+As the best lawyers know, at this first court hearing, it’s likely the Superior Court will issue some form of a criminal protective order against you while your domestic violence arrest is pending.
+The short turnaround time for your court date does not give you much time to hire a criminal attorney who can assist you at your first court date.
 As a result, lawyers often see stiff domestic violence restraining and protective orders being slapped on people who get railroaded through their first day of court.
-But there’s hope for these people—the court has procedures in place that give you a chance to have a full evidentiary hearing that allow you to move the court to modify or eliminate the Connecticut domestic violence protective order that was slapped on you so quickly at your first court date.
-Keep reading to learn more about how a top Connecticut domestic violence lawyer can help you convince the court to modify your Connecticut domestic violence arrest criminal protective order, which will ultimately allow you to start the process of healing within your family.
+But there’s hope for these people—the court has procedures in place that give you a chance to have a full evidentiary hearing that allow you to move the court to modify or eliminate the domestic violence protective order that was slapped on you so quickly at your first court date.
+Keep reading to learn more about how a top attorney can help you convince the court to modify your Connecticut domestic violence protective or restraining order.

 Difference Between Protective Orders and Restraining Orders